jessdeng/Echo-MS-Explorer/README.md

 # echo-ms-explorer

-Interactive viewer for SCIEX Echo MS acoustic ejection data.
+Interactive viewer and peak picker for SCIEX Echo MS acoustic ejection data.
 Detects TIC peaks, assigns them to wells using an interactive plate selector (handles the serpentine S-pattern over arbitrary subsets), and lets you inspect TIC, XIC, and mass spectra per well.

 Runs as a **native desktop window** on Mac and Windows.
 No browser tab, no Terminal in daily use.